REFLECTION CARDS - DIGITAL BOOKLET

 A scent tip:

 Ylang Ylang, distilled from the flower, supports self-love, compassion, and inner trust.
-It’s known to release endorphins, calm the body, and at the same time enhance alertness.
-It’s also a natural aphrodisiac.

 RELATION